Constant Volume Chamber (MA)

 -

 There is no flow resistance between ports A, B, C, D and the interior of the chamber.
-To model the flow resistance at the chamber inlets, use the Local Restriction (MA) and Flow Resistance (MA) blocks.
+To model the flow resistance at the inlets to the chamber, use the blocks Variable Local Restriction (MA) and Flow Resistance (MA).

 -

-There is no thermal resistance between the H port and the inside of the chamber.
+There is no thermal resistance between port H and the interior of the chamber.
 Use the thermal library blocks to model the thermal resistance between the wet air mixture and the environment, including any thermal effects of the chamber wall.

 Ports